parente/tott/doc/index.rst

 #.
 Pick a tool or topic of interest (e.g., Git, Ruby, Backbone, Pandas, BDD, ...)
 #.
 Do a bit of background reading or video watching as time permits  to prep for our meeting.
 #.
 Meet face-to-face to hack on practice problems or small projects together in a :doc:`common development environment <setup>`.
 #.
-Help one another and share our experience in person and online.
+Help one another and share our experience in-person and online.
 #.
 Share and review additional learning resources about our tools and topics.

 .. rubric:: Tools and Topics